Information for DC Medicaid Beneficiaries

-Stakeholder Communications Toolkit: DHCF introduced a Communications Toolkit for stakeholders with talking points and important information for you to assist Medicaid beneficiaries with the renewal process and communicate out information about Medicaid Renewal.
+Communications Toolkit and Fliers in Multiple Languages: DHCF introduced a Communications Toolkit for stakeholders with talking points and important information for you to assist Medicaid beneficiaries with the renewal process and communicate out information about Medicaid Renewal.
 The Toolkit also has fliers for you to post and distribute.
 The Toolkit has instructions on how to assist beneficiaries with updating their contact information, e.g., address, renewing their coverage, registering for District Direct, and beyond!
 Many components of the Toolkit were translated into languages other than English are available here.

 Operational Plan for Unwinding Continuous Coverage and COVID-19 Public Health Emergency: DHCF put together a detailed plan with information about how the agency will be conducting Medicaid Renewals and end other flexibilities.
 The Unwinding Plan contains information on how the agency will contact beneficiaries, what coverage loss will be like, and DHCF operations before and after Medicaid Renewals.
 Part I covers beneficiary contact and planning for renewals and Part II covers the return to normal operations after the federal public health emergency.

-Districtwide Trainings on Medicaid Renewal: The District wants to build the capacity to renew .
-To train frontline staff and stakeholders, the District is hosting ~monthly Districtwide Trainings on Medicaid Renewal.
-The first was held on Thursday, April 20, 2023 and the next training will be held at 12:00 PM on Monday, May 20, 2023.
+Districtwide Trainings on Medicaid Renewal: The District wants to build the capacity for community partners and beneficiaries to renew Medicaid coverage.
+To train frontline staff and stakeholders, the District hosts monthly District-wide trainings on Medicaid Renewal.
+Trainings are held monthly and recordings are listed below.

 Additional Outreach: DHCF wants to get the word out to the communities that you serve!
 We plan to run advertising campaigns through a public awareness campaign.
 DHCF staff and contractors are also available to participate in community meetings or events where we can connect with beneficiaries and stakeholders who will be affected by Medicaid Renewal!
 If you have a meeting you want to invite District staff to attend to help raise awareness, please email [email protected].